lmarzen/esp32-weather-epd/README.md

 5. Configure Options.

    - Most configuration options are located in [config.cpp](platformio/src/config.cpp), with a few  in [config.h](platformio/include/config.h).
-Locale/language options can also be found in include/locales/locale_*.inc.

    - Important settings to configure in config.cpp: